TopEndSTS: Who are we?

 Emma is an artist and educator, holding a Bachelor of Art Education (Hons) from the University of New South Wales.
 She has interests in contemporary art forms and public sociology.
 Her intradisciplinary PhD research pursues understanding and communicating complex, evolving relationships between bodies and digital technologies.
 The PhD project is concerned with making sense of how digital technologies and human embodiment is performed in the theatre of Darwin Harbour.

-Michaela is a Post-Doctoral Fellow with the Northern Institute at Charles Darwin University.
+Michaela is a Research Fellow with the Northern Institute at Charles Darwin University.
 Her current research involves working from the ‘Ground Up’ with Indigenous knowledge authorities, and differing traditions of knowledge and governance.
 This involves collaborative research for policy development, and engaging with government, service providers, university staff and Indigenous people in remote communities.
 This work drives her current interest in how social science may recognise itself as an active participant in contemporary governance practices, and as working at the interface of differing means for knowing and governing Australian people-places.

 Christine has transitioned to PhD studies at Charles Darwin University from a position as Head of Collections at the Museum and Art Gallery of the Northern Territory.
 Christine has specialised in management of the intellectual and physical integrity of museum holdings in art, ethnography, history and science.
 In an early career as an archaeologist, Christine has directed excavations, project managed major research and rescue projects and ran public programs that enabled interpretation of discoveries as they unfolded.

 Simon’s research explores how people make sense of their relationships with the natural world, in an era of complex social and environmental change.
 In particular, Simon is interested in how these meanings shape perceptions of and responses to sustainability challenges, as well as how they are communicated and enacted through management, policy and governance.